Y0Coss/docs-fork/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_network_config/guide.en-gb.md

 ![Sans configuration réseau](images/02-EFS.png){.thumbnail}

+> [!primary]
+> Please note that creating vRack Services, Subnets, or Service Endpoints on a production vRack **does not cause any service interruption**.
+> Therefore, you can safely follow steps 2 and 3 of this guide in a production environment.
+>

 ### Step 2 - Selecting or activating a vRack Services

 In this second step you will create a vRack Service.
 If you don't already have a vRack Services activated, you can do it at this step.
 Click on `Activate`{.action} to be be redirected to the vRack Services configuration page.
 For more information on vRack Services configuration, please refer to [this page](/pages/network/vrack_services/global).